Janeweightman/Climate-Change-Impact-on-Agriculture-/README.md

 ### H3: Different adaptation strategies have a more positive impact on crop yield
 * We pedict the adaptation strategy farmers choose have an impact on overall crop yield.
 #### Kruskal-Wallace H test
-Since adaptation stategy is a nominal variable Kuskall Wallace was chosen.
+Since adaptation stategy is a nominal variable Kuskall-Wallace H test was chosen.

 ![h3 kruskal](images/h3kruskal.png)